Gretta Cohn

+Gretta Cohn is an American media executive and cellist who is CEO of the podcast network Pushkin Industries.

+Music

-Gretta Cohn is a cellist who is best known for playing cello in the rock group Cursive from 2001-2005.
+Cohn played cello in the rock group Cursive from 2001 to 2005.
 She left the group in August 2005.
-Her departure was announced on the Cursive website in late August:
+Her departure was announced on the Cursive website:

 Cursive regrets to announce the departure of cellist Gretta Cohn.
 After four years in the band, Gretta has decided to leave Omaha to pursue other interests and projects, including a potential solo album.
 The split is very amicable: the band wishes her well and she in turn eagerly anticipates the new Cursive material to come.
 Cursive will not be seeking a replacement.

 She has collaborated with other artists including the band Twin Thousands.
 She appeared on 2006's Halloween episode of Late Night with Conan O'Brien, performing with Cat Power.

-She currently resides in New York City where she is the founder and principal of Transmitter Media.
-In July 2022, Transmitter Media agreed to be acquired by Pushkin Industries.
-Cohn is now the Senior Vice President of Content Production at Pushkin Industries.